shahab00x/bshorts/README.md

 pnpm run dev
 ```

-Your application will be available at `https://localhost:3000` with Service Worker support for enhanced privacy.
+Your application will be available at `https://localhost:3000` with optional Service Worker support for enhanced privacy.

 Build the project for production: